cpp-lln-lab/eye-tracking_cookbook/README.md

 This repo will help to understand how to set your experiment with the Eye-Tracker (for the moment Eye-Link 1000) and analyze the output in a thoughtful way.
 Its main goal is to gather together information/guides/links/codes/etc. .

+## TO DO

+- [ ] extracting the function used by fieldtrip to convert the ascii output from the eyelink into a tsv file.

 ## Connect with the Eye Tracker computer

 ## Setting up your experiment